GeauxWeisbeck4/andrews-logseq-graph/pages/Intro to Lit.md

 	- ## Properties and Expressions
 		- Lit components can have reactive properties -> changing one trigers the component to update -> we can declare a reactive property and use it in an expression in the component's template.
 		- ### Declare a reactive property [1]
+			- The code snippet above adds a string property called `message` to your element class.
+The `@property` decorator identifies it as a reactive property.
+		- ### Add an expression to your template [2]
+			-